 Members join the MSK Cancer Alliance after completing a rigorous evaluation.
-Currently the group has three full members.
+Existing members are listed below.

 In 2014, Hartford HealthCare Cancer Institute (HHCCI) — which comprises the five cancer programs of Hartford HealthCare’s multihospital system in Connecticut — became the first member of the Memorial Sloan Kettering Cancer Alliance.

 MSK awarded membership to HHCCI after a thorough analysis of six disease specialties (breast, colorectal, kidney, lung, prostate, and uterine) and 11 disciplines across the institute.

 Among the many distinctive aspects of the collaboration is the establishment of the first MSK Cancer Alliance clinical trials site.
-Five MSK trials opened to HHCCI patients by the close of 2015.
-And in 2016, we helped recruit HHCCI’s first physician-in-chief: medical oncologist and hematologist Dr. Peter Yu, who also has an appointment at MSK.
+Five MSK trials opened to HHCCI patients in 2015.
+In 2016, MSK helped recruit HHCCI’s first Physician-in-Chief, medical oncologist and hematologist Peter Yu, who also has an appointment at MSK.

 Future projects include conducting joint quality and outcomes research to measure the success of our relationship, as well as exploring collaborations beyond the six disease specialties.

-Lehigh Valley Health Network, a multisite healthcare system in eastern Pennsylvania, became the second member of the MSK Cancer Alliance in March 2016.
-The LVHN Cancer Institute is the only program in the region named to the prestigious National Cancer Center Community Cancer Centers Program.
-In 2014, LVHN cared for 3,200 newly diagnosed patients.
+Lehigh Valley Cancer Institute, a multisite healthcare system in eastern Pennsylvania, became the second member of the MSK Cancer Alliance in March 2016.
+In 2014, Lehigh Valley Cancer Institute cared for 3,200 newly diagnosed patients.

-Teams of cancer specialists from both organizations have dedicated hundreds of hours to carefully reviewing processes and clinical standards across six disease specialties and disciplines within LVHN’s cancer program — melanoma, breast, colon, endometrial, lung, and prostate — to ensure they are aligned with MSK’s standard of care.
+Teams of cancer specialists from both organizations have dedicated hundreds of hours to carefully reviewing processes and clinical standards across six disease specialties and disciplines within Lehigh Valley Health Network’s (LVHN) cancer program — melanoma, breast, colon, endometrial, lung, and prostate — to ensure they are aligned with MSK’s standards of care.

 LVHN patients have access to MSK’s network of cutting-edge clinical trials, which allows them to get the latest treatments before they’re available elsewhere.